-You have arrived at The Episcopal Church in Colorado – made up of 103 worshiping communities and 6 diocesan institutions.
-We have approximately 30,000 active members and we are growing strong!
+You have arrived at the Episcopal Church in Colorado – made up of 95 worshiping communities and 9 diocesan institutions.

 However you got here, wherever you are in your faith journey, we hope to connect you with information and inspiration in the Holy Spirit.
 We take our call to God through Jesus Christ seriously, with joy and curiosity.
 What does that mean to us?